JmirY/barrier_usb_gate/README.md

 __USB data transfer cable required__.
 Which enables communication between USB hosts.
 Cable also need to provide libusb as API.
-This one was tested with cable using Prolific PL2701 chipset.
+Tested with cable using Prolific PL2701 chipset.

 ## Depedencies
 - libusb